• Skip to primary navigation

 In just a short walk from Cartagena’s old town, you literally walk for 5-7 minutes and you’re there.

-The streets of Getsemani are full and vibrant.
+The streets of Getsemani are vibrant.
 This is a neighborhood that has revolted against the mayor gentrification of its sister neighborhood and you can witness this through the art.
+Its a place that is forever changing, but a must see if you want to visit an authentic destination in Colombia.

 From Cartagena, I recommend you continue moving by land.
 You can easily get from Cartagena to Santa Marta by bus in a few hours.